JonatanOrtiz/Psychedelic-Calculator/README.txt

-Uma calculadora simples feita em JavaScript
+A Psychedelic Calculator in JavaScript